 At the Madison County (New York State) Veterans Service Agency, the position of director became vacant.
 The County Board of Supervisors created a committee of five men to hold interviews for the position.
 The committee interviewed Maureen E. Barbano and four others.
 When she entered the interview room, she heard someone say, "Oh, another woman."
 At the beginning of the interview, Donald Greene said he would not consider "some woman" for the position.
 Greene also asked Barbano some personal questions about her family plans and whether her husband would mind if she transported male veterans.
 Ms. Barbano answered that the questions were irrelevant and discriminatory.
 However, Greene replied that the questions were relevant because he did not want to hire a woman who would get pregnant and quit.
-Another committee member, Newbold, agreed that the questions were relevant.
+Another committee member, Newbold, agreed that the questions were relevant, and no committee member said the questions were not relevant.